FREE Domestic Shipping on all items.

 As mentioned previously, more high CBD low THC strains will be produced in the coming years.
 There are already CBD strains with very high concentrations of CBD compared to their THC levels.
 However, it’s likely that even higher concentrations will be produced.

 That said, Remedy Review presents the current best CBD strains available.
 As you’ll see, there’s no one strain that inherently has the highest amount of CBD compared to all of the other strains.

 A popular CBD cannabinoid strain that has been produced to have up to a concentration of CBD to THC of 27:1.
-Has mental and physical benefits such as improved concentration, mood, appetite, and it has been shown to be an effective epilepsy medicinal treatment.
+Has mental and physical benefits such as improved concentration, mood and appetite.

 Another well-known CBD product that has been used to treat depression, inflammation, pain and stress.
 It has very high CBD ratios, with a CBD to THC ratio between 15:1 all the way to 28:1.

 Cannatonic is known to increase mood and energy levels, so it’s a great choice for relieving your stress or any built-up anxiety.
 This strain normally has a ratio of 1:1 in terms of CBD to THC, meaning that there isn’t really a high produced when you use this product.
 It’s a good choice for those who are new to using cannabis and are wary of the “high” that too much THC would deliver.